 In 1999 Stacey conceived and organised Pilgrimage 2000 in which Christians of all denominations joined in walking towards Canterbury from eight sacred sites (Iona, Lindisfarne, St David’s Head, St Michael’s Mount, Whitby, Holywell, Walsingham, and St Paul’s Cathedral), each converging to herald the Third Millennium at January 1 2000.

-Tom Stacey and his wife, the widely-exhibited sculptor Caroline Stacey, have 5 children, numerous grandchildren and great-grandchildren.
+Tom Stacey and his wife, the widely-exhibited sculptor Caroline Stacey, have five children, numerous grandchildren and great-grandchildren.
 He was elected a Fellow of the Royal Society of Literature in 1976.